 The result?
-The ride tripled its fundraising target, raising nearly $90,000 for locally-led impact in African communities!
+The ride tripled its fundraising target, raising over $90,000 for locally-led impact in African communities!
 Seven Canadian not-for-profit organizations collaborated on the campaign, which saw over 160 participants in more than 35 communities coast-to-coast in Canada and in eight countries around the world fundraise and join the ride.
 The funds raised will go a long way in supporting African communities, where the economic fallout from COVID-19 is devastating communities already grappling with the impacts of economic crisis, climate shocks and food shortages.
 As the campaign wraps up, we wanted to share this coverage by the Toronto Star, along with our reflections, best practices and lessons learned for virtual fundraising.

 - More partners: CAP Network affiliate members and external partner organizations each registered teams, with some registering additional support teams, for a total of 22 teams supporting 14 partners!
 Peer-to-peer fundraising events thrive on distributed leadership.
 With 22 team captains each responsible for recruitment and engagement, there was tons of good momentum building at different points in the network simultaneously.
 Each node brings its own energy that has a positive ripple effect on the whole community!
 We were able to engage more partners this year partly because organizations were looking for alternative fundraising opportunities to support urgent programming needs, and the bike-a-thon offers a turnkey fundraising solution.